 Does that all sound pretty good?
 Well, it should, because it is.
-Uber has exploded in popularity in the last couple of years and has wrecked havoc for taxi companies that are rapidly losing business and are in danger of obsolescence in some areas.
-Taxi companies have fought bitter political and legal battles to keep Uber out of many areas, citing safety, the public good, and other nonsense.
-They can guise this however they want, but it boils down to one thing: money.
+Uber and Lyft have exploded in popularity, which has wrecked havoc for taxi companies that are rapidly losing business and are in danger of obsolescence in some areas.
+Taxi companies have fought bitter political and legal battles to keep Uber out of many areas, with the dispute boiling down to one thing: money.
 Taxi companies want to keep making money, and Uber makes that difficult for them.

 As a consumer, the only pertinent concerns are whether Uber safe, efficient, and less expensive.
 Uber is obviously less expensive.
 That’s the whole reason taxi companies are fighting Uber tooth and nail.
 It’s cheaper because it’s more efficient, allocating resources via the app in a way that makes best use of them, with the app likewise providing a more efficient experience for riders.

 Finally, safety.
 None of the above would matter if Uber isn’t safe.
 Uber performs background checks on its drivers (as do taxi companies), but more important is the rating system in the app.
 If a driver’s score falls below 4.5/5, they run the risk of being dropped by Uber.
-That’s right, 4.5/5.
-Here, a B+ would be failing.
-How many taxi drivers would you score as a B+?
-I’ve certainly had my share of Cs and Ds.
-(The flip side of this is that drivers also rate riders, so if you’re constantly an angry, drunken buffoon, you run the risk of not being picked up.)
+The flip side of this is that drivers also rate riders, so if you’re constantly an angry, drunken buffoon, you run the risk of not being picked up.

 By contrast, ask any regular Uber rider how many negative experiences they’ve had with ride-sharing drivers.
 The horror stories are few and far between, with most riders instead gushing over how much better the experience is than traditional taxis.
 Friendly drivers who come from interesting backgrounds and will make pleasant conversation with you, or simply leave you alone if you don’t feel like chatting.